 The political ideas of the Enlightenment – Locke’s natural rights, Rousseau’s popular sovereignty, Montesquieu’s separation of powers – had once been political abstractions, little more than ideas in books.
 But the birth of the United States showed that these ideas could serve as a blueprint for modern government.

 “While [Lafayette] set out to win glory on the field of battle, the ‘American spirit’ impressed itself on his mind and made him a champion of the cause, turning this young and prestigious scion of the French nobility into a central figure of liberal and reformist thought prior to the revolution.
 As early as his first visit to America, he became an enthusiastic supporter of equal rights and a champion of the civic spirit demonstrated by American citizens.”

 1. The American Revolution (1775-1783) was initiated by British colonists in eastern North America, who sought freedom and independence from British imperial control.

-2. It begun as a political dispute over Britain’s right to levy taxes on its colonists in America.
+2. It began as a political dispute over Britain’s right to levy taxes on its colonists in America.
 The colonists objected to this, citing Enlightenment ideas and the right to political representation.

-3. Some French nobles and elites were fascinated by these events.
+3. Many French nobles and elites were fascinated by these events.
 Though their motives were not always ideological, many French military officers volunteered to enlist and fight with the Americans.

 4. France provided financial support to the Americans and, in 1778, also declared war on Britain.
 France’s involvement in the American Revolutionary War would cost more than one billion livres.